 The ALJ will decide the appeal in a written decision or order setting out the pertinent issues, findings of fact (based on the evidence presented), and conclusions of law (based on statute, regulation, and case law).
 The ALJ will rule on any motions either in the decision or in one or more separate orders.

-What happens after the ALJ issues the decision?
+What happens after the ALJ issues the Size Protest decision?

-For additional information or to retain a bid protest lawyer to assist you in an SBA Size Standards (NAICS Size Protest), contact the attorneys at Watson & Associates, LLC for a free initial consultation.
-Call toll free 1-866-601-5518.
+For additional information or to retain a small business bid protest lawyer to assist you in an SBA NAICS Size Standards Table (NAICS Size Protest), contact the SBA size protest lawyers and 13 C.F.R.
+121.201 NAICS lawyers and attorneys at Watson & Associates, LLC for a free initial consultation.
+Call toll-free 1-866-601-5518.